skagra/gasteroids/docs/building-and-tools.md

 # Release Set Up

-In addition to the tools needed to develop Asteroids described above, to create a release, you'll need to have `rcedit`, `make`, `7Zip` and `Inno` installed and in your path.
+In addition to the tools needed to develop the game, in order to create a release you'll need `rcedit`, `make`, `7Zip` and `Inno` installed and in your path.

+To create a release:

 1. In a terminal `cd` to the `Installer` directory under your cloned copy of the source.
 2. All builds are created via `make` and will be written to the `Bin` directory.
 The `Makefile` has the following targets: